 Drugs and partying are closely associated in popular culture.
-Cocktail parties fueled by alcohol and cigarettes, the “Summer of Love” in the 1960s powered by LSD, and raves or underground electronic music parties, which are associated closely with a wide range of synthetic drugs referred to as clubdrugs.
-The most famous forms of these club drugs are ecstasy and Molly, which appear to have similar effects and problems.
+Cocktail parties fueled by alcohol and cigarettes, the “Summer of Love” in the 1960s powered by LSD, and raves or underground electronic music parties, which are associated closely with a wide range of synthetic drugs referred to as “clubdrugs.”
+Some of the most famous types of these club drugs are ecstasy and Molly, which can cause a host of dangerous health consequences.

-When people refer to either ecstasy or Molly, they are referring to essentially the same chemical: MDMA, or 3,4-methylenedioxy-methamphetamine.
-This chemical was discovered in the early 1900s, but it did not become popular until the 1970s, when psychiatrists began using low doses of the substance as an antidepressant.
-By the late 1980s, the drug had made its way into pop culture due to its euphoric effects.
-In fact, MDMA was legal as a therapeutic substance until 1985, when the Drug Enforcement Administration (DEA) moved the substance to Schedule I.
+When people refer to either ecstasy or Molly, they are referring to essentially the same chemical: MDMA, or 3,4-methylenedioxymethamphetamine.
+This chemical was developed in the early 1900s, but it did not become popular until the 1970s, when psychiatrists began using the drug as an aid in therapy, as they believed it helped patients’ communication and insight.
+By the late 1980s, the drug had made its way into pop culture due to its euphoric and hallucinogenic effects.
+In fact, MDMA was a legal substance until 1985, when the Drug Enforcement Administration (DEA) moved the substance to Schedule I, which means it is illegal and has no legitimate medical uses.

-By itself, MDMA has properties that are similar to both stimulants and hallucinogens, increasing a person’s energy, happiness, and trust.
+By itself, MDMA has properties that are similar to both stimulants and hallucinogens; it may increase a person’s energy, happiness, and trust.
 The drug can also distort a person’s sense of time or sensory perceptions, like visual, tactile, or auditory stimulation.
 Although the base chemical for both ecstasy and Molly is allegedly the same, the drugs have some differences.
-The primarily difference is that the term Molly, short for “molecular,” was a rebranding of ecstasy introduced in the early 2000s, after numerous people complained about the impurity of ecstasy.
+The primarily difference is that the term Molly, short for “molecular,” was a rebranding of ecstasy introduced in the 2000s, after ecstasy developed a poor reputation of impurity.
 There are additional differences between the two substances, detailed below.

 The Drugs are Taken in Different Forms

-MDMA by itself is typically found as a white, tan, or brown powder, according to drug information from the National Highway Transportation Safety Administration.
-This powder can then either be sold in pressed tablets, which is ecstasy or as a “pure” powder, which is Molly.
+MDMA by itself is a white or off-white powder or crystal.
+This powder can then either be sold in pressed tablets, which is ecstasy, or as a “pure” powder, usually in capsules, which is Molly.
+The crystalline form may also be sold under the name Molly or other names.

 The powder does not bind well into pill form by itself, so ecstasy involves at least some fillers to maintain its shape.
 In many cases, this means other active ingredients, which can have an intense effect on the person taking the ecstasy pill.
-Because MDMA is a stimulant, other stimulants are often added with the assumption that they won’t be detectible, even though the other effects of stimulants – like paranoia, aggression, and addiction – are not effects associated with MDMA.
+Because MDMA is a stimulant, other stimulants are often added with the assumption that they won’t be detectible, even though other stimulants can cause their own adverse effects and dangerous interactions.

-Ecstasy developed a reputation for being cut with a lot of harsher and more addictive chemicals, so when Molly came on the scene a decade later, the powder was allegedly purer than the pill.
+Ecstasy developed a reputation for being cut with dangerous chemicals, so when Molly came on the scene later, the powder was allegedly purer than the pill.
 Molly is ingested orally, like ecstasy, but rather than binding it into a pressed pill, Molly is put into a gel capsule.
 Since the pill form of MDMA requires fillers to bind the main ingredient, the implication of powdered Molly is that the drug has not been cut or changed in any way.
-However, this is rarely the case; a report published in the Wall Street Journal in 2013 found that only 13 percent of powdered Molly had any MDMA whatsoever.
+However, this is rarely the case; an article published by CNN found that only 13 percent of Molly seized in New York between 2014 and 2018 was actually MDMA.
+The drugs commonly found in these batches included MDPV, 4-MEC, Methylone, and others.

 Popular at Different Times

-As mentioned, the original, therapeutic form of MDMA was popular in the 1970s and 1980s until the substance became popular in larger doses as an intoxicant.
+As mentioned, MDMA grew in popularity in the 1970s and 1980s, first as a therapeutic drug and then also as a recreational drug.
 The substance became an integral part of rave culture, which peaked in the 1990s.
 By the early 2000s, the term rave was out of fashion, although large dance parties involving hours, or even days, of electronic music were still incredibly popular.

 It was around this time that Molly was introduced as a supposedly purer form of MDMA.
 Although people still take ecstasy pills, many do so knowing that the drug is laced with other chemicals.
-People who take Molly often assume that the substance is pure, which is simply untrue.
-Molly seems to have hit a peak of popularity in 2012, but it is still a very popular substance at electronic dance music (EDM) parties.
+People who take Molly often assume that the substance is pure, which is most often untrue.
+Rates of Molly use are difficult to track as the term Molly only recently became incorporated into national surveys of drug use, but it still appears to be a very popular substance at electronic dance music (EDM) parties.

 Cut with Different Drugs